foxglove/foxglove-isaac-sim/exts/foxglove.tools.ws_bridge/docs/README.md

 follow the instructions to start publishing.

 To visualize the data, you will need to open a WebSocket connection from your Foxglove Dashboard to ws://localhost:<port>.
-Inside Isaac Sim, you can click on Foxglove > Open in Browser in the toolbar to be redirected to Foxglove's web app.
+Inside Isaac Sim, you can click on Foxglove > Open in Browser in the toolbar to directly connect to the websocket session.